 I also spent five days in St Andrews, known as the 'The Home of Golf' where I studied the Old Course and some of the surrounding courses in the area.
 I met with Steve Isaac, the Director of Sustainability at The R&A, which are based in St Andrews and governs the sport of golf worldwide (outside of the US and Mexico).
 The discussion with Steve centred around the role of The R&A as an advisory / governing body and how they promote sustainability in golf.
 Particular emphasis was on their responsibility to provide leadership and guidance in developing the game in emerging markets.

 And finally, having the chance to meet with Sam Thomas from the Golf Environment Organisation to discuss GEO's role in the golf industry, their current publications, and where they think improvements can be made was invaluable.
-The Golf Environment Organisation (GEO) are an international non-profit dedicated to supporting the responsible growth of the sport primarily through technical guidance and certification.
+The Golf Environment Organisation (GEO) is an international non-profit dedicated to supporting the responsible growth of the sport primarily through technical guidance and certification.

 It would not have been possible to undertake the itinerary I did without the Fellowship.
-Of course financially, it made the trip possible in the first place.
+Of course, financially, it made the trip possible in the first place.
 However, one of the most important benefits was the credibility that it added when writing ahead to propose visits to Clubs and people to meet.
-It opened doors to organisations and golf courses that would have not been possible, and allowed me access to some incredible people that were so keen to share their extensive knowledge.
+It opened doors to organisations and golf courses that would not have been possible and allowed me access to some incredible people that were so keen to share their extensive knowledge.
 The contacts that I have made will be very helpful as my career progresses, and the travel has had a significant influence on my approach to golf design.